Paraoxonase: Biological function

-Paraoxonases have been found to perform a number of biological functions, though the primary role of this group of enzymes is still a topic of speculation.
+Paraoxonases have been found to perform a number of biological functions, although the primary role of this group of enzymes is still a topic of speculation.
 Some of the observed roles have revealed activities of anti-inflammatory, anti-oxidative, anti-atherogenic, anti-diabetic, anti-microbial and organophosphate-hydrolyzing properties.
 Two of the most important known roles that Paraoxonases plays are in functioning as a lactonase and an arylesterase.
 These properties provide a promising potential for development of new therapeutic interventions to combat a number of health conditions.

 Mechanism

 One of the proposed lactonase active sites for serum paraoxonase-1 identifying relevant residues as well as the catalytic calcium ion.
 No substrate was used in this crystallized structure.

 The study of this family of enzymes has been something of interest for a number of years now; however, the lack of identifying specific natural substrates and numerous physiological roles has made it difficult in determining mechanisms of action for the diverse number of reactions catalyzed by this enzyme family.
 One of the more studied mechanisms is the lactonase mechanism of Serum Paraoxonase-1.
 One of the proposed mechanism outlines the hydrolysis of 5-membered ring lactone substrates by serum Paraoxonase-1.
 PON1, as with PON2 and PON3, utilizes a catalytic calcium ion, which functions as an oxy-anion to stabilize substrate and reaction states.
 Additionally, this enzyme active site employs two histidine residues (His115 and 134) involved in proton transfers, a glutamic acid (Glu53) to stabilize reactive hydrogens, and an asparagine (Asn168) to stabilize transition states and intermediates in the active site.
 The exact mechanism is still a subject of further research and it is suggested that the His115 residue is not necessary for the lactonase and arylesterase activity of the enzyme.